Pipeline Protocol

 Some text recognition results may not be accurate, so replacements are performed.
 Optional.order_by: string

 How the results are sorted.
-Optional, default isHorizontal
+Optional, default isHorizontal.

-Possible values:Horizontal|Vertical|Area|Length|Random
+Possible values:Horizontal|Vertical|Area|Length|Random|Expected.

 You can use it with theindexfield.index: int